slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
 -- Plato*

+> *"Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbeciles."
+-- Fyodor Dostoyevsky*